 Europeans are beginning to make their presence felt in this region. click to view

-Almost the whole of the rest of East Asia, and much of South East Asia, has now either come under the direct rule of the Qing emperors of China, like Tibet or Mongolia, or belongs to the Qing tributary system.
+During the past century and a half, almost the whole of East Asia, and much of South East Asia, has now either come under the direct rule of the Qing emperors of China, like Tibet or Mongolia, or belongs to the Qing tributary system.
 In this, the rulers of the different states acknowledge the overlordship of the Qing emperors, whilst running their own affairs more or less unhindered.
 Korea, Vietnam, Burma and even states further afield all belong to this far flung system, in which international diplomacy and trade is carefully regulated.

 Korea is a tributary state of the Chinese empire. click to view